xovox/RetroCRT/README.md

 Before doing anything else, update RetroCRT!
 You can do this in the RetroPie screen in EmulationStation.

 If that doesn't fix it, see the [troubleshooting doc](TROUBLESHOOTING.md).

+# Notes on Resolutions

+This is a hobby project, so I've made moves to make everything as simple & maintainable as possible.
+The platforms I've been using this on are calibrated exclusively for 320x240 & 1920x240, and that's how RetroCRT behaves.
+You will see black borders around games that are < 240p, this is by design, I calculate aspect ratios based on vertical resolution.
+For example, 224p is calculated as follows (1920 / 4

+To keep my hobby project maintainable, RetroCRT will use only 2 resolutions while you use it:
+320x240 for console & EmulationStation as well as game play running 1920x240.
+This means that any game that runs < 240 will have black borders.
+I calculate correct aspect ratios for all games based on vertical resolution by calculating vertical percentage times max horizontal output, like  (224 / 240) * 1920 = 1785.60 which is rounded up to the nearest even #.
+Hardware output resolution of 224p for uncalibrated sets is eventually coming, but I don't have alot of time to maintain this project.

 # Media